 - Personal – according to one’s abilities, interests, and motivation – not directed by external forces.

 - Knowledge – understanding information and experience in order to take action – know what, know who, know how.

 - Mastery – the journey from apprentice to disciplined sense-maker and sharer of knowledge – masters do not need to be managed.

-The simplest level is enterprise KM, which ensures that important decisions are recorded, codified, and easily available for retrieval.
+The simplest level is Organizational KM, which ensures that important decisions are recorded, codified, and easily available for retrieval.
 This is mostly explicit knowledge that ensures the organizational memory remains clear on what key decisions were taken and why others were not.
 Over time, this becomes more valuable.
-Focusing mainly on decision memories ensures that enterprise KM does not require significant resources but does yield useful results.
-The ESN can be the source of the flow that later becomes the stock of enterprise KM.
+Focusing mainly on decision memories ensures that Org KM does not require significant resources but does yield useful results.
+The ESN can be the source of the flow that later becomes the stock of Org KM.

 Enterprise social networks can help bridge personal and enterprise knowledge, connecting knowledge flows to knowledge stocks, but there has to be something on each side of that bridge.